 Some firewalls create VPN issues, so as an experiment, try temporarily disabling your firewall to see if this has a positive effect on your VPN connection – don’t forget to turn it back on when you’re finished checking though!

-Try This Fix If: Your VPN is not Responding.
+Try This Fix If: If there's no obvious VPN problem, but your VPN is not Responding.

 One of the protocols that you may want to try is OpenVPN.
 As the name suggests it’s an open-source protocol, and it’s free to use.
 It’s secure and has been around for over 15 years.